 1. Beat butter and sugars at medium speed with a heavy-duty electric stand mixer until creamy.
 Add eggs and 1 1/2 tsp. vanilla, beating until blended.

-2. Combine flour, baking soda, and salt in a small bowl; gradually add to butter mixture, beating just until blended.
+2. Combine flour, baking powder, and salt in a small bowl; gradually add to butter mixture, beating just until blended.
 Beat in morsels just until combined.

 3. Place the bowl of cookie dough in the freezer for at least 30 minutes.